-BIO.2-2 Nipomo Mesa Lupine Avoidance: The following measure shall be contained in the BRAAMP, implemented as part of the biological monitoring and shall be reproduced on all plans.
-Known locations of Nipomo Mesa lupine shall be avoided unless all necessary approvals and concurrence with the CDFW that are required for the take of a federal and state-listed plant are first obtained.
-Known population areas plus a 25foot buffer shall be identified on all plans submitted to the County for approval.
-The known population boundaries mapped in previous years, plus any expansions observed during surveys conducted in the year of Project activities, would constitute the known population area to be avoided (which is different than the presumed occupied area).
-A minimum of a 25-foot buffer shall be placed around all known population areas within 100-foot of Project activities to avoid potential indirect impacts and changes to microhabitats that support the species.
+- -lLocations of Nipomo Mesa lupineLupine, defined as inwithin 25 feet of currently or historically occupied either direct or indirect occupied or unoccupied habitat (suitable habitat), shall be avoided unless soil disturbance or remediation is required and an ITP from all necessary approvals and concurrence with the CDFW that are required for the take of Nipomo Mesa lupineLupine-a federal and state-listed plant isare first obtained.
+Known - Areas identified as population areas plussuitable habitat for Nipomo Mesa lupineLupine based on current and historical occurrences plus(including the a 25- foot buffer) shall be identified on all plans submitted to the County for approval.
+The known population boundaries mapped in previous years, plus any expansions observed during surveys conducted in the year of Project activities, plus a 25-foot buffer, would constitute the known population areasuitable habitat to be avoided (which is different than the presumed occupied area).
+If avoidance is not feasible, then mitigation as per BIO.2-3 is required for all areas impacted within the 25 foot buffer. - - A minimum of a 25-foot buffer shall be placed around all current and historical occurrences (the entire area constituting known populationsuitable habitat) areas within 100-foot of Project activities to avoid potential indirect impacts and changes to microhabitats that support the species.
 These buffers shall be flagged/fenced and avoided during construction.
-A qualified biologist shall conduct preconstruction surveys in all areas and verify that all known population areas plus a 25-foot buffer are properly flagged/fenced and shall have the authority to expand this buffer as needed based on site conditions and observed plants.
+A qualified biologist shall conduct preconstruction surveys in all areas and verify that all known population suitable habitat areas plus a(including the 25-foot buffer) are properly flagged/fenced and shall have the authority to expand this buffer as needed based on site conditions and observed plants.
 Tracking shall be done through daily monitoring logs and summarized in annual reports as described in measure BIO.1-2.

-If an incidental take authorization is obtained and other measures implemented based on discussions with CDFW, the Applicant shall submit to the County a copy of the take authorization permit.
+If an incidental take authorization is obtained and other measures implemented based on discussions with CDFW, the Applicant shall submit to the County a copy of the take authorization permit..

-- BIO.2-3 Nipomo Mesa Lupine Habitat Mitigation and Creation: The County-approved HRRP (BIO.1-3) shall include methods of restoring and enhancing Nipomo Mesa lupine at a 3:1 ratio (based on square feet cover of individual plant) for permanent impacts to individuals.
-The HRRP shall also focus on restoring and enhancing sensitive communities and rare plant associations immediately adjacent to known Nipomo Mesa lupine populations in order to promote expansion of the existing population (see ESHA mitigation measure BIO.12-1).
-At a minimum, the HRRP shall include the following elements for the Nipomo Mesa Lupine: - 1.
-Identification of locations, amounts, size and types of plants to be replanted, as well as any other necessary components (e.g., temporary irrigation, amendments, etc.) to ensure successful reestablishment. - 2.
-Quantification of impacts based on actual activities and quantification of mitigation areas such that the replacement criteria are met (3:1 ratio (based on square feet cover of individual plant).
+BIO.2-3 Nipomo Mesa Lupine Habitat Mitigation and Creation: The County-approved HRRP (BIO.1-3) shall include methods for compensating for loss of restoring and enhancing Nipomo Mesa lupineLupine suitable habitat area (including the 25-foot buffer) affected by the project at a minimum 3:1 ratio (based on square feet cover.

+Compensation for loss of individual plant) for permanent impacts to individualsplants shall be required if project activities impact a location where plants have currently or historically been located, The individual plants shall be reproduced as part of the habitat creation area at a minimum 3:1 ratio (with 5-year viability) based on the average previous 5-year occurrences of plants impacted by project activities.
+The HRRP shall also focus on restoring and enhancing sensitive communities and rare plant associations immediately adjacent to known Nipomo Mesa lupineLupine populations in order to promote expansion of the existing populationpopulations (see ESHA mitigation measure BIO.12-1).
+At a minimum, the HRRP shall include the following elements for the Nipomo Mesa Lupine: